faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > • Is there any evidence he visited the libraries where Clarke's commentary was supposedly located? **No**.

-> • Did Emma Smith, who was married to him, (or any other scribe who helped with the JST) ever comment that he referred to Clarke's commentary before or during the production of the JST? **No**.
+> • Did [any ... scribe who helped with the JST] ever comment that he referred to Clarke's commentary before or during the production of the JST? **No**.

 > • Is there any record that he had Clarke's commentary present when he produced the JST? **No**.